joshbegley/nyt-latest/README.md

 **Steve McMichael, late Bears great and Hall of Famer, had CTE, researchers find**\
-`The Pro Football Hall of Famer died in 2025 at age 67 after a battle with ALS.`\
+`The Pro Football Hall of Famer died in 2025 at age 67 after a five-year battle with ALS.`\
 https://nytimes.com/athletic/7178040/2026/04/07/bears-steve-mcmichael-cte-diagnosed/

 **Tiger Woods was ‘selfish’ to be driving at time of crash, Jason Day says**\